 For ten years, her husband Larry shared Lyn with Isaac Werner.
 Larry traveled with her to places Isaac had lived, walked the old country cemeteries with her, and tolerated being ignored as she crafted her manuscript.
 Together, after years living in cities, they returned to and restored her childhood home, the turn-of-the-century Victorian farm house built by Lyn's great grandmother and her paternal grandfather.
 Lyn's roots run deep in the land about which she has chosen to write.

-Prairie Bachelor, The Story of a Kansas Homesteader and the Populist Movement will be released December 2020 by the University Press of Kansas.
+Prairie Bachelor, The Story of a Kansas Homesteader and the Populist Movement was released December 2020 by the University Press of Kansas and is available through the publisher, in bookstores, and online.
+Prairie Bachelor received a 2021 Kansas Notable Book Award from the State Library of Kansas.